Fivell/policies/src/pages/policies/employees_policy.md

 Team are assigned an owner.
 The membership of the Escalation Team is maintained by the Chief Executive Officer.

-Security incidents, particularly those involving ePHI, are handled using the process described in [§11.2](#11-2-incident-management-policies).
-If the incident involves a breach of ePHI, the Security Officer will manage the incident using the process described in [§12.2](#12-2-datica-breach-policy).
+Security incidents, particularly those involving PHI or PII, are handled using the process described in [§11.2](#11-2-incident-management-policies).
+If the incident involves a breach of PHI or PII, the Security Officer will manage the incident using the process described in [§12.2](#12-2-datica-breach-policy).
 Refer to [§11.2](#11-2-incident-management-policies) for a list of sample items that can trigger Versionista's incident response procedures; if you are unsure